 We are supported by an independent network of disabled people and industry experts with broad personal and professional experience in accessible air travel.
 The network supports QEF to guide and inform our advice and support for both the travelling public and the aviation industry.

-Listed alphabetically, our Accessible Aviation Network members:
+Listed alphabetically, our Accessible Aviation Network members include:

 Richard Church has over 30 years’ experience in the airline industry having been responsible for flying the GB Paralympics Team to Beijing with British Airways and the design and delivery of additional diversity training for ground staff at Heathrow and China.
 As a paraplegic wheelchair user, he has travelled extensively for business and pleasure and worked with disability transport strategy groups for the Mayor of London for London2012.
 Since taking early retirement he has worked with various charities and organisations to provide guidance and peer support on preparation for air travel and reducing stresses experienced by 1st time disabled travellers.
 He also works as part of the Patient Education Team at Stoke Mandeville Spinal Unit.